PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

 Home Directories:
 -----------------
 Your home directory (``~``) is your own personal default storage space.
 When you connect to a server via ``ssh`` you are in your home directory.
 Home directory space is **very limited**.
-Do not store large files here; only configuration files, documents, and locally built programs.
+Do not store large files here--only configuration files, documents, and locally built programs.
 The compute servers share home directories.

 Scratch Drives:
 ---------------